Origin

 After Captain America (Rogers) had his shield stolen by a stranger in a Captain America costume with super speed, Cap and Falcon tracked him to a train track bridge.
 The imposter Cap used Cap’s shield to derail the train.
 While Cap was helping people escape the wreck, he saw Aaron and mistook him for the stranger.
 Aaron was just trying to help and let Cap know about the Network of Captain Americas, do-gooders from across the country inspired by Cap.

 A second female stranger tried to kill Aaron, but Cap was able to tackle him out of the way of her sniper rifle.
-He got hit in the arm, but after he was patched up, he disappeared.
+He got hit in the arm, but after he was patched up, he disappeared before the authorities could ask him anything.